Xenophobia in South Africa strains international relations | DW | 03.09.2019

 No xenophobia?

-More than 20 people were arrested in connection to the attacks on trucks and a wildcat strike by South African truckers to protest against their foreign colleagues.
-At least 70 people were arrested when hundreds of people marched through Johannesburg's Central Business District (CBD) earlier on Monday, plundering shops and torching cars and buildings.
-Despite heavy armed presence by security forces, protests and looting continued on the night from Monday to Tuesday in the township of Alexandra.
+More than 20 people were arrested in connection with the attacks on trucks and a wildcat strike by South African truckers to protest against their foreign colleagues.
+At least 70 people were arrested when hundreds of people marched through Johannesburg's Central Business District (CBD) on Monday, plundering shops and torching cars and buildings.
+Despite heavy armed presence by security forces, protests and looting continued through the night from Monday to Tuesday in the township of Alexandra.

 The South African government insists that the events are not a result of xenophobia, being criminal in nature.
 Employment and Labor Minister Thulas Nxesi has invited those African countries whose nationals were targeted to join South Africa in solving the problem.
 "It's not a simple matter.
 It's a very complex matter.
 And we hope that as we are interacting with our counterparts, we are going to be able to find a solution," he said.